buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 ## Step 4: Running the Hyper Terminal on Ubuntu 22.04 {#step4}

-Once the Hyper terminal installation is completed, you can then search the application on the Ubuntu applications search bar Or you can use the `hyper` command in the terminal to run the application on the desktop.
+Once the Hyper terminal installation is completed, we can then search the application on the Ubuntu applications search bar or we can use the `hyper` command in the terminal to run the application on the desktop.

 ## Step 5: Customizing the Hyper Terminal {#step5}